Raveena-29/C-/README.md

 ## ABOUT C++ PROGRAMMING LANGUAGE
 - C++ developed in 1979
 - In 1979, Bjarne Stroustrup, a Danish computer scientist, began work on "C with Classes", the predecessor to C++.
+- C++ gives programmers a high level of control over system resources and memory.
+- The language was updated 4 major times in 2011, 2014, 2017, and 2020 to C++11, C++14, C++17, C++20.
 - C++ is a general purpose(it has a wide variety of use cases and is used in large areas.) object-oriented programming language.
 - It is a middle-level langauge, as it encapsulates both high and low level language features.
 - C++ supports both procedural and object oriented programming paradigms.
 Therefore, C++ is also called a hybrid language.